dubsalot/vscode-container-demo/README.md

 # Tech Exchange Series
 This repo is a series of parts.
-Each part will build off of the previous part.
-If you're interested in contributing and presenting at Tech Exchange, let me know.
-I am taking applications :P
+Each is on an arbitray technology topic presented for the Tech Exchange presentation.
+Each part has its own branch in the repo and is merged into master before the Tech Exchange presentation.

+# Request for the Audience
+At some point I'd like to collaborate with some of you on a topic for TE.
+If that interests you and you have something in mind, let me know.

 1. [Part 1](https://github.com/dubsalot/vscode-container-demo/tree/series/part-1-vscode-container) - Use Visual Studio Code inside a container
 1. [Part 2](https://github.com/dubsalot/vscode-container-demo/tree/series/part-2-github-actions-intro) - GitHub Actions Introduction
+1. [Part 3] - TBD - This might be a deeper dive into ARM and Bicep from the Azure platform.

 # Introduction
-This repo started as a basic hello-world introduction to using the Remote Development Containers extension for Visual Studio Code to develop inside a container.
+This repo started is a basic hello-world introduction to using the Remote Development Containers extension for Visual Studio Code to develop inside a container.
 Originally, it was made using "[Developing inside a Container](https://code.visualstudio.com/docs/remote/containers)" as the main source.

 Now, it is becoming a series and I'm going to add little bits of technology along the way.

 # Technology
 The app is a .net core 3.1 app with React and a couple of JSON services.
-While the application is meant to demo remote containers for vscode, you can also open the webui.sln Solution with Visual Studio 2019 from your Windows host
+While the application is meant to demo remote containers for vscode, you can also open the webui.sln Solution with Visual Studio 2019 from your Windows host.
+I will likely replace the React app with Angular at some point.